Build a Chase Effect

 - Adjust the layer's Speed Multiplier in the Layer Settings panel to change chase speed

-Step 7: Fine-Tune
+Step 7: Fine-tune

 To make the chase smoother: